 Why is LVNV Funding LLC on my Credit Report?

 They are on your account because they now own your debt.
-This is frustrating because your original creditor is also still listed on your credit report.
-Now, however, your original creditor lists your amount due as “$0” because of a “charge-off.”
+This is frustrating because your original creditor is still listed on your credit report.
+However, your original creditor lists your amount due as $0 with a notation that your account has been “charged off.”

-Unfortunately, this leads to a lot of anger and confusion when borrowers get a collection notice from a lender they don’t recognize or see a strange loan on their credit report.
+Unfortunately, this leads to anger and confusion when borrowers get a collection notice from a lender they don’t recognize or see a strange loan on their credit report.
 It leads to plenty of negative reviews through the Better Business Bureau, including this one:

-Resurgent Capital Services LP also has more than its fair share of BBB complaints.
+Resurgent also has more than its fair share of BBB complaints.
 Here’s an example:

 How Does LVNV Funding LLC Work?